dcangulo/davidangulo.xyz/_posts/2018-02-16-how-to-generate-a-random-string-in-php.md

 ---
 categories: ['Website Development']
 tags: ['PHP']
+title: 'How to generate a random string in PHP'
 ---
 In this tutorial, we would be dealing with `str_repeat`, `str_shuffle`, and `substr` to generate a random string in PHP.